hiphops-io/hiphops-io.github.io/docs/concepts.md

 ## Sensors

 Sensors are the entrypoint to everything Hiphops can do.
-Sensors filter incoming events (such as a pull request being opened, a slack message being sent, etc).
-Any events that match will trigger that sensor's pipeline of tasks.
+Sensors listen for incoming events (such as a pull request being opened, a slack message being sent, etc) and trigger a set of tasks.
+Sensors can include a `when` filter to decide which events they apply to.

 A basic sensor might look like this: